ijgr11/learning_git/git_basics.md

-# Git
+# Git - Basics

-## Initialize the Directory
+## Initializing the Directory

+In order to start using Git we need to initialize the project.
-Within the directory to work on enter the following command:
+Within the directory to work on, enter the following command:
 `git init`

-To display the .git folder on VSCode just edit the settings by changing exclude value for git from _true_ to _false_.
+**NOTE**: To display the .git folder on VSCode just edit the settings by changing exclude value for git from _true_ to _false_. `"\*\*/.git": false,`
-`"\*\*/.git": false,`

 Once the directory has been initial we can check the status of the commits.
 `git status`